HUMAN AND ANIMAL BONES

 Subject Co-ordinatorJillian Garvey

 Available as ElectiveNo

-Prerequisites Must be enrolled in Master of Professional Archaeology or with the subject Coordinator's approval
+Prerequisites Must be enrolled in Master of Professional Archaeology or Graduate Diploma of Professional Archaeology or Graduate Certificate of Archaeology or with the subject Coordinator's approval

 Quota Management StrategyN/A

 Archaeology of animals.

 PublisherCAMBRIDGE UNIVERSITY PRESS

 Location of WBL activity (region)N/A